cultuurnet/apidocs/projects/uitpas/docs/registering-ticket-sales.md

 }
 ```

-In this example the passholder can select two possible UiTPAS discounts.
-The social tariff, and a coupon.
-Both tariffs are valid for one ticket for this event for this passholder.

 > ##### remaining tickets at a tariff
 >
 > For regular passholders, the `remaining` value is always 1.
 Please refer to [registering ticket sales for group passes](/docs/registering-ticket-sales-group) for more information on group pass ticket sales.

-### 5. Passholder selects a tariff

-If the API response contained one or more UiTPAS tariffs, your website or application should present them to the passholder to select one (or none).
-Since some discounts are only usable once, it's important that passholders can choose when to use a specific discount.

-For example if all the discounted tariffs are based on one-time-use coupons, but the passholder does not wish to use any coupons after all, he/she should be able to not select one.

-> ##### type
->
-> Tariffs can be of different types, e.g. `SOCIALTARIFF` or `COUPON`.
-> *If* the passholder is entitled to a social tariff, only one such tariff will be available.
-If your application does not wish to support the use of coupon tariffs, it could auto-select the tariff with type `SOCIALLTARIFF` when available, without asking the pasholder.
+In this example the passholder can select two possible UiTPAS discounts.
+The social tariff, and a coupon.
+Both tariffs are valid for one ticket for this event for this passholder.

 When the passholder doesn't have a tariff available, **you'll receive an endUserMessage explaining why**. **It's best practice to always display this message to the passholder when you receive one.** This way, lots of confusion can be avoided, as the user can clearly understand what's wrong.